 - Zoning questions – Eg: Farm animal allowances, home businesses, auxiliary apartments, etc

 - TSSA Requests – This will inform us if there are any buried oil tanks on the property.

 - Legal Description Review – There are common “red flags” to look for.
 We dig up exactly what the issues are and let you know ahead of time if you need legal advice.

 Realtor fees / Commissions

-Bridge financing is often available when you have a firm, unconditional sale on your current home, and have purchased a new home with a different closing date.
+Bridge financing is often available when you have a firm, unconditional sale on your current home and have bought a new home with an earlier closing date.
 This overlap technically means you will own two properties for a brief period.
 Bridge financing is a fantastic way to make your move less stressful, but it comes at a cost.
 To get an accurate estimate of the true cost of a bridge loan, it’s best to sit down with a professional who knows your situation and can work out the numbers for you.
 We have a list of trusted mortgage partners that we would be happy to recommend.

 Word to the wise: If you do hire a professional moving company, be sure to inquire about their insurance coverage and policies in case there are damages or unexpected delays on closing day.